nuxeo-sandbox/nuxeo-labs-aws-textract-connector/README.md

 > [!IMPORTANT]
 > In this first implementation, the plugin calls Textract _synchronously_, which means it can handle only single-page documents (see AWS Textract documentation).
 >
-> The `Textract.Analyze` operation will extract every page of a multi-page PDF and send them one by one to the service, concatenating the result.
+> The operations will extract every page of a multi-page PDF and send them one by one to the service, concatenating the result.
 This is a workaround waiting for someone to implement the asynchnous call: Pull requests are very welcome :-).
 >
 > The ultimate goal is to call the asynchronous API passing it the references to the S3 Object stored by Nuxeo.
 Notice the plugin already does that when it detects the document has only one page, and this step should be tuned to handle S3BlobProvider, S3BlobStore to get the blob key, etc. Agin: Pull requests are welcome